Are you looking for creative business ideas? Check out these 15 options for building a nice side income.

 8. Web Design

 Creative individuals often have a good eye for design, and web design can be a lucrative business that puts that eye to work.
-Every new business needs a good website, so put your creative skillset to work to build them for others.
+Every new business needs a good website, so put your creative skill set to work to build them for others.
+Learning the basics of web design will also help you hone a personal brand.

 9. Teach Online Courses